 Jordan Bromley is the leader of Manatt’s entertainment transactions and finance practice.
-His experience lies in recognizing talented artists, individuals and companies; developing strategy to achieve their long-term success; and protecting their interests by rigorously negotiating and drafting the agreements that form the basis of their business relationships.
+His experience lies in recognizing talented artists, individuals and companies; developing strategies to achieve their long-term success; and protecting their interests by rigorously negotiating and drafting the agreements that form the basis of their business relationships.

-Prior to becoming an attorney, Jordan co-founded and developed Golden Mean Management, a Bay Area rap label, management, marketing and distribution company.
+Prior to becoming an attorney, Jordan co-founded and developed Golden Mean Management, a Bay Area rap label and management, marketing and distribution company.
 He also co-founded and developed Hip Hop Congress, an international nonprofit organization that uses hip hop music and culture to inspire social and civic action among young people.